thecredibleway/thecredibleway-com/docs/faq/questions/isnt-religion-a-tool-for-control.md

 consistently demonstrate a respect for individual freedom and choice.
 Jesus never sought to use power for personal gain.
 Instead, He modeled servant leadership.
-He said in [Mark 10:42-45](https://www.biblegateway.com/passage/?search=Mark%2010%3A42-45&version=NKJV), *"You know that those who are regarded as rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
+He said in [Mark 10:42-45](https://www.biblegateway.com/passage/?search=Mark%2010%3A42-45&version=NKJV), *"You know that those who are regarded as rulers of the Gentiles lord it over them and their high officials exercise authority over them.
 Not so with you.
-Instead, whoever wants to become great among you must be your servant, and whoever wants to be first must be slave of all."* Here, **Jesus teaches that true greatness comes not from controlling others but from serving them.** This is the complete opposite of the idea that religion is primarily about exercising control over others.
+Instead, whoever wants to become great among you must be your servant and whoever wants to be first must be slave of all."* Here, **Jesus teaches that true greatness comes not from controlling others but from serving them.** This is the complete opposite of the idea that religion is primarily about exercising control over others.